Royal-Botanic-Gardens-Victoria/PAFTOL-taxonomy-classifier/README.md

 Make sure the location of the python scripts used below are also in your PATH

-After building the DB, the scripts kraken2paired.py and top_taxa.py can be used to identify taxonomy of unknown samples.
+After building the DB with kraken2_paftol_DB.sh, the scripts kraken2paired.py and top_taxa.py can be used to identify taxonomy of unknown samples.

 e.g.